RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 chewBBACA.py AlleleCall -i Genomes20181011Sem_Plasmideo141 -g schema_seed/ -o results_cg --cpu 15 --ptf PAO1.trn
 ```

+The allele call used the default BLAST Score Ratio (BSR) threshold of 0.6.

 ## Step 2.1: Paralog detection

 In this step *loci* considered paralogous from result of the allelecall (see above) are removed